AnandAK07/SyLoan-Finance/README.md

    ## Installation

-2.**Install the SyLoan-Finance and devDependencies and start the server.**
+2. **Install the SyLoan-Finance and devDependencies and start the server.**

 ```sh
 npm i